OASWCDE

 PictureKelly Crout

-Kelly Crout is the District Administrator for the Butler Soil and Water Conservation District.
-Kelly was born and raised in Butler County on her parent’s grain farm.
-She was heavily involved in 4-H and FFA growing up and now serves on the Advisory Board for two local FFA chapters.
+Kelly Crout is the District Director for the Butler Soil & Water Conservation District.
+Kelly was born and raised in Butler County on a grain farm and was heavily involved in 4-H and FFA growing up.
 Kelly received her B.S. in Geology at Wittenberg University and her M.S. in Geology at the University of Akron.
-Kelly and her husband continue to help with both family farms, while also farming themselves.
+Kelly and her husband Isaac continue to help with both family farming operations, while also farming themselves.
+They have two children, Landen and Vera.

-Kelly is currently serving as the Treasurer of the OASWCDE Association.
+Kelly was elected to the OASWCDE board in 2017 and is currently serving as the Treasurer for the association.

 PictureChad Stang